-- The approved transfer form is faxed to the RA and the processor upon approval.
+- The approved transfer form is emailed to the RA and the processor upon approval.
 When the RA and the processor receive the approved transfer form, the processor may transfer the pounds from the Excess Account to the RA.

-- If denied, the FDP Processing Consultant will notify the RA and processor by phone or e-mail.
+- If denied, the FDP Processing Consultant will notify the RA and processor by phone or email.

 Transfers into the Excess Account from RAs